 This area is recommended for students interested in pursuing a career in applied behavior analysis.
-In addition to the core courses listed above, this course sequence recommends PS221, PS423, PS432, PS435, PS436, PS437, PS438, PS453, and PS454.
-Students who wish to sit for the BACB examination for certification as a Board Certified Assistant Behavior Analyst[®] must take PS435, PS436, PS437, PS438, PS453, and PS454.
-The Behavior Analyst Certification Board, Inc.[®] has approved this course sequence as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst Examination[®].
-The Practicum courses (PS453 and 454) have also been approved as meeting the experience requirements for eligibility to take the examination.
+In addition to the core courses listed above, this course sequence recommends PS221, PS332, PS333, PS423, PS436, PS437, PS438, and 6 credits of PS453.
+Students who wish to sit for the BACB examination for certification as a Board Certified Assistant Behavior Analyst® must take PS333.
+PS436, PS437, and PS438 and must complete an approved supervised practice experience such as two semesters of PS453.
+The Behavior Analyst Certification Board, Inc.® has approved this course sequence as meeting the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst Examination®.
+The Practicum course (PS453) has also been approved as meeting the experience requirements for eligibility to take the examination.
 Applicants will have to meet additional requirements to qualify for certification.
 Students who intend to enter doctoral programs in psychology are strongly encouraged to take PS440 or PS460/461.